 ||1.
 Develop skills reading research papers and critically analysing the methodology, technical contributions, and evaluation.

-2. Be able to synthesise knowledge from academic papers to create a systematisation of knowledge.
+2. Be able to synthesize knowledge from academic papers to create a systematization of knowledge.

 3. Apply critical analysis, evaluation and synthesis to issues that are informed by forefront developments in the subject/discipline/sector.